 This accessibility statement applies to the North Wales Community Health Council website: https://northwaleschc.nhs.wales/ We are committed to making sure that everyone is able to access the information we provide and communicate with us in ways that meet their individual needs.
 To do this, you should be able to:

 We have also made the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

-This website has been built by the NHS Wales Informatics Service and is run by the North Wales CHC.
+This website has been built by Digital Healthcare Wales and is run by the North Wales Community Health Council.

 We know some parts of this website are not fully accessible: